top of page

 CW&L=Columbia Water and Light

-5. Finally, grid expansion is on-going, for many reasons: More data centers (a biggie), more homes and businesses, and more people in general.
+5. Finally, grid expansion is on-going for many reasons: more data centers (a biggie), more homes and businesses, and more people in general.
 It's not just for EVs.

 Gas-Electric Hybrid

-One answer to range anxiety is the gas-electric hybrid.
-These vehicles have both a gasoline engine and electric motor.
+One answer to range anxiety* is the gas-electric hybrid.
+These vehicles have both a gasoline engine and an electric motor.

-The promise with a PHEV is that you can drive a shorter distance (say, 40 to 50 miles) on all-electric then switch automatically to gasoline for longer trips.
-No more range anxiety!
-To the extent the PHEV owner's daily driving is all or mostly completed under electric power from home charging then they'll use very little gasoline over time.
+To the extent the PHEV owner's daily driving is all or mostly completed under electric power from home charging, then they'll use very little gasoline over time.
 So little, in fact, the gasoline can spoil.
-That's a concern that needs attention.
+But there are ways to deal with that.

-If an HEV can't be plugged in, then what's the point?
-Good question!
-The point is the electric motor provides the motivation at exactly those times when a gasoline engine is at its absolute worst efficiency.
+The point is the electric motor provides the motivation, that extra kick, at exactly those times when a gasoline engine is at its absolute worst efficiency.
 Such as stop and go driving, accelerating to a higher speed, and starting to move when a light turns green.
-When you're at a steady cruise, the engine keeps the very small battery topped off, ready for use next time the engine needs a little help.
+While you're at a steady cruise, when the engine is more efficient, it keeps the small battery topped off, ready for use next time the engine needs a little help.

-But that's just a stop-gap in my opinion.
 We need to reach tailpipe carbon-zero for automobiles -- not merely carbon-reduced.

 Environmental Concerns

 When an EV reaches end of life (old age, wrecked, whatever) the batteries themselves are mostly recyclable.
-Approx 80 to 90% of the components in an EV battery pack can be recycled and used to build a new battery pack.
-It's true that we aren't recycling them today at the rate we need to but that's not an intrinsic deficiency of the technology.
+Approx. 80 to 90% of the components in an EV battery pack can be recycled and used to build a new battery pack.
+It's true that we aren't recycling them today at the rate we need to, but that's not an intrinsic deficiency of the technology.
 Those are policy and business decisions that will develop as both supply and demand increase.

-But even before they are recycled, an EV battery pack can be reused by serving a second life in a grid-tied storage array, "power wall", or similar use.
-That's because a battery pack that might not have enough capacity for EV use (where energy density is paramount) can still have plenty of life remaining where energy density isn't as important.
+But even before they are recycled, an EV battery pack can be reused by serving a second life in a grid-tied storage array, "power wall," or similar use.
+That's because a battery pack that might not have enough capacity for EV use (where energy density is paramount) can still have plenty of life remaining where energy density isn't quite as important.
 Grid-tied storage is useful on solar or wind farms to store electricity generated while the sun shines or the wind blows for use when they're not shining or blowing.
 That also helps to flatten the power production curve of wind and solar farms, making it easier on the grid.

 "What about the electricity used to charge the car?
 That's not green."